 Roads and Bridges

 The Romans built an extensive network of roads, known as viae, which connected different parts of the empire.
-These roads were constructed with multiple layers of materials for durability, including a foundation of large stones, a middle layer of gravel or sand, and a top surface of tightly fitted paving slabs.
+These roads were constructed with multiple layers of materials for durability, including a foundation of large stones (statumen), a middle layer of gravel or sand (rudus and nucleus), and a top surface of tightly fitted paving slabs (summum dorsum).
 Legionary engineers surveyed the most direct routes, cutting through hills, filling valleys, and draining swamps to create a surface that remained passable year-round.
 The Via Appia, stretching from Rome to Brundisium, remains a testament to Roman road‑building excellence and served as a vital military artery for rapid troop movement.
+Another notable example is the Via Trajana, built by the legions during Trajan's Dacian campaigns, which allowed the rapid deployment of forces to the Danube frontier.

 Aqueducts and Water Supply